jouis3003/AlbumCollector/README.md

 In this README file I will present the justifications for the choices made by me in the project

-First Decision - Jetpack Compose over XML layout files
+Jetpack Compose over XML layout files

 Jetpack Compose allows me to use:
     - Declarative UI Programming - this leads to less boilerplate as with XML you would often need to have multiple files/classes for a single view (for example - RecyclerView)